This is my fifth winter as a part-time expat in Mexico.

-I explained why, after having lived and spent extended time in countries across South America (including Ecuador, Uruguay, Brazil, and Colombia), I’ve chosen now to make this investment in Mexico.
+After having lived and spent extended time in countries across Latin America—specifically in Ecuador, Uruguay, Brazil, and Colombia—I’ve chosen now to make my home (at least half of the year) in Mexico.

-Today I want to detail why I made the decision to make this second-home purchase in Mazatlán specifically.
+Today I want to detail why I made the decision to make Mazatlán, specifically, my second home.

 I chose Mazatlán after several visits and an extended stay in this city.
 I found that the more time I spent in Mazatlán, the better I liked it.